Greenville County, South Carolina: 20th century

 The Atlantic Coast Line Railroad's consolidation into the 1900s further linked the county with the national economy, and dozens of textile companies opened, with farm workers migrating to associated mill villages.
 World War I and creation of the Army National Guard's Camp Sevier in Taylors further increased the county's outside connections in the early 20th century.
 Duke's Mayonnaise was started in Greenville in 1917 and still has its company headquarters in the county.

 World War II brought additional contracts for the textile industry in the 1940s.
 After the war ended, agriculture decreased and business leaders such as Charles E. Daniel and Roger Milliken pursued other industries to replace textiles.
 Donaldson Air Force Base was converted into an industrial air park (now Donaldson Center Airport) in the early 1960s, and Greenville–Spartanburg International Airport opened then as well.

 The 1960s brought gradual racial desegregation until the county's whole school district was integrated in January 1970.
 Interstate highways I-85, I-185, and I-385 first crossed the county in the 1960s, promoting growth and better economic placement.
 The mid-1960s reapportionment of state legislative representation into equal-population election districts brought political change, with metropolitan counties such as Greenville gaining influence over rural counties.
 Greenville County politicians were elected as state house and senate leaders and as state governors (Richard Riley and Carroll A. Campbell Jr.) in the 1960s, 1970s, and 1980s.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 795.57 sqmi, of which 785.93 sqmi is land and 9.64 sqmi (1.21%) is water.
+The northern border follows natural ridge lines and crests of the Blue Ridge Mountains, resulting in a small portion of the county being the northernmost in South Carolina.